-Figure 4.5 describes the construction materials used for flooring by district.
-It shows that Gatsibo district is ranked 16th country-wide for the percentage of households with a cement floor (13%).
-However, beaten earth is the most widely used flooring material in Gatsibo, with 82%.
+Figure 4.5 describes the construction material used for flooring by district.
+It shows that Nyagatare district is ranked eighth among all districts by the percentage of households using cement flooring with 19%.
+Beaten earth is the most commonly used floor material in the district with 76.5%.

-EICV3 results also show that half of urban households use a cement flooring material, but at national level the figure is only 17%.
+EICV3 results also show that half of urban households use a cement flooring material, but at national level it is only 17%, making Nyagatare slightly above this average.